Sacrilege: England and Wales

-(2) breaks out of any place of divine worship, having committed any felony therein;

 shall be guilty of felony called sacrilege and on conviction thereof liable to penal servitude for life.

 The words "arrestable offence" were substituted for the word "felony", in subsections (1) and (2), by section 10(1) of, and paragraph 12(1) of Schedule 2 to, the Criminal Law Act 1967.

 Section 24 was replaced by sections 9 and 10 of the Theft Act 1968 (which create the offences of burglary and aggravated burglary).

 As violence, self-harm and pride

 Violence against God was the sign of arrogance which brought attributes of a divine nature down to the material world, while their existence belonged to gods and thus was inviolable.